verwilst/laravel5-vuejs2/readme.md

 The project is configured with Browsersync.
 Gulp watch creates a proxy that points to our myproject container, so we need to link to it.
 This also compiles app.css and app.js under public/{css,js}:

-> docker run --name myproject-gulp -it -d -v $(pwd):/app --link myproject:web -p 3000:3000 -w /app verwilst/gulp watch
+> docker run --name myproject-watch -it -d -v $(pwd):/app --link myproject:web -p 3000:3000 -w /app verwilst/npm run watch

 The proxy listens on port 3000.

 ### Starting an existing app

-> docker start mongo percona myproject myproject-gulp
+> docker start mongo percona myproject myproject-watch

 ( Leaving off mongo and/or percona if you didn't create those docker containers ofcourse. )